Frequently Asked Questions about Coronavirus Disease 2019 (COVID-19)

 What should I do if I think someone in my family has been exposed to someone with COVID-19?

-If you develop a fever and symptoms of respiratory illness, such as cough or shortness of breath, within 14 days after travel from China, Japan, South Korea, Italy, Iran, or another location with widespread community cases of COVID-19, you should contact your medical provider immediately.
-Before you go to a doctor’s office or emergency room, call ahead and tell them about your recent travel and your symptoms.
+If you develop a fever, chills, sore throat and symptoms of respiratory illness, such as cough or shortness of breath, you should contact your medical provider immediately.
+Before you go to a doctor’s office or emergency room, call ahead and tell them about your or your family member's symptoms.
 Your healthcare provider will coordinate safe treatment and testing based on recommendations from your state’s public health department and CDC.

 What should I do if I or someone in my household is sick with COVID-19?